-Teen rock climber falls 500 feet on Oregon's Mount Hood and survives
+Teen climber falls 500 feet on Oregon's Mount Hood and survives

+Rescue crews transported the injured climber down Mount Hood on Monday.
+Image courtesy KATU

-(CNN) — A 16-year-old rock climber is somehow recovering with just a broken leg after falling 500 feet on Oregon's Mount Hood.
+(CNN) — A 16-year-old mountain climber is somehow recovering with just a broken leg after falling 500 feet on Oregon's Mount Hood.

 Gurbaz Singh traveled from Canada to climb Oregon's highest peak with a group of friends, marking his 90th mountain climb, according to CNN affiliate KATU.